simonhm/IPEDS-E-Resources-Report/README.md

 # IPEDS E Resources Report

 ## Introduction
-This program combines information from both NZ and IZ, for both Alma and Alma Analytics.
+This program combines information from both Network Zone (NZ) and Institution Zone (IZ), for both Alma and Alma Analytics.
 Looking at the resulting combined spreadsheet helps to see concerns and get better e-resources counts for IPEDS.
 We can see duplicates and what is missing and then make adjustments as needed.

 PALS staff discussed this project at Eluna Learns 2022: (https://el-una.org/meetings/eluna-learns-2022/eluna-learns-2022-eresources/)